Ethical Considerations in Teletherapy

 The Rise of Teletherapy and Ethical Implications

-Before diving into telehealth ethical issues and legal issues, it's essential to understand the recent growth of teletherapy as an option for mental health treatment.
+Before diving into telehealth ethical issues, legal issues, and legal and ethical aspects, it’s essential to understand the recent growth of teletherapy as an option for mental health treatment.

 The Growth of Teletherapy in Mental Health

-During the COVID-19 pandemic, the use of telemedicine spiked as people grew apprehensive about sitting in doctor's office waiting rooms and potentially exposing themselves to illness.
-As telemedicine technology rapidly improved, its potential applications in mental health counseling and therapy were discovered.
+During the COVID-19 pandemic, the use of telemedicine spiked as people grew apprehensive about sitting in doctor’s office waiting rooms and potentially exposing themselves to illness.
+Telehealth's ability to improve access to care and enhance patient safety became especially clear during this time.
+As telemedicine technology rapidly improved, relevant technologies played a key role in enabling the expansion of teletherapy and its potential applications in mental health counseling and therapy were discovered.

 Today, studies suggest that “this modality of therapy delivery is here to stay.”